prog4biol/pfb2019/pfb.md

 show_n()
 ```

-The output is this `5` as you would expect, but this is better programming practice.
+The output is this `5` as you would expect, but the example below is better programming practice.
 Why?
 We'll see a little later.

 ```python3
 def show_n(n):